c3lang/c3docs-old/docs/reflection.md

 #### values

-Returns a subarray containing the values of an enum or optenum.
+Returns a subarray containing the values of an enum or fault.

     enum FooEnum
     {